18F/uswds-jekyll/pages/training/overview.md

 ## Workshops

 SCINet sponsors online and in-person workshops on specific topics such as Carpentries courses.
-Visit the [upcoming](https://scinet.usda.gov/opportunities/events) or [training archive](https://scinet.usda.gov/training-archive/) pages for more information.
+Visit the [upcoming training events](https://scinet.usda.gov/training_event) or [training archive](https://scinet.usda.gov/training-archive/) pages for more information.

 ## The bioinformatics workbook